gcb/AdbPaste/README.md

        input trackball roll <dx> <dy>
 ```

+1 1/2.
+Have to escape know sequences.

+thanks to @zjw commentin on the above lack of spaces, I learned that i can use %s... but now we have to also make sure we properly escape real ocurrences of %s.

-Can not use bash keywords (i am sure i am using the word wrongly here), without escaping.
+2. Can not use bash keywords (i am sure i am using the word wrongly here), without escaping.

 ```Batchfile
 C:\CODE\AdbPaste>adb shell input text "simple(" /system/bin/sh: syntax error: '(' unexpected
 ```

-Can not send a huge string as the emulator timesout and drop much of it.
+3. Can not send a huge string as the emulator timesout and drop much of it.

 Common solution to use a SMS and copy/paste is faster on an actual device, but less practical for running automated tests in the emulator.
 On automated tests it is easier to wait a few seconds than to deal with application switching and copy paste.

 Solution
 ========

-Converts espaces to its keycode.
+Escape %.
+Converts espaces to %s.
 Escape bash keywords.
 Break longer strings in smaller groups.